ooples/pine_script_docs/source/faq/Visuals.rst

 How do I plot a support or a trend line?
 ----------------------------------------

+To plot a continuous line in Pine Script™, you need to either:

+ - Look back into elapsed bars to find an occurrence that will return the same value over consecutive bars so you can plot it.
+ - Find levels and save them so that you can plot them.
+In this case your saving mechanism will determine how many levels you can save.
+ - You may also use the `line.new() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}new>`__ function.

+These are some examples:

+ - `Trendlines - JD <https://www.tradingview.com/script/mpeEgn5J-Trendlines-JD/>`__ by Duyck
+ - `Pivots MTF <https://www.tradingview.com/script/VYzEUnYB-Pivots-MTF-LucF/>`__ by LucF
+ - `Auto-Support v0.2 <https://www.tradingview.com/script/hBrQx1tG-Auto-Support-v-0-2/>`__ by jamc
+ - `S/R Barry <https://www.tradingview.com/script/EHqtQi2g-S-R-Barry/>`__ by likebike

 How can I use colors in my indicator plots?
 -------------------------------------------

+See `Working with colours <https://kodify.net/tradingview/colours/>`__ by Kodify.
+Our Resources page has a `list of color pickers <https://www.pinecoders.com/resources/#color-pickers-or-tools>`__ to help you choose colors. midtownsk8rguy has a complete set of custom colors in `Pine Color Magic and Chart Theme Simulator <https://www.tradingview.com/script/yyDYIrRQ-Pine-Color-Magic-and-Chart-Theme-Simulator/>`__.